← Back to all posts

 2. A Favorite Things Party

 Invite guests to bring something that reminds them of the person you are honoring.
-Maybe it is their favorite candy bar.
-A book they always recommended.
-The hot sauce they put on everything.
-A playlist of songs they loved.
+Maybe it is their favorite candy bar, a book they always pushed on people, the hot sauce they put on everything, or a playlist of the songs they loved.

 Set up a table where people can place their items and write a short note explaining why they brought it.
 By the end of the gathering, that table becomes a portrait of a life, told through the objects and details that mattered.